Book in directly for your Colonoscopy

 Meet Your Doctor

-Dr Santosh Sanagapalli (BSc MBBS FRACP) is an alumnus of the University of New South Wales medical school.
+A/Professor Santosh Sanagapalli (BSc MBBS FRACP) is an alumnus of the University of New South Wales medical school.
 Following medical school, he completed his specialist training in Gastroenterology and Endoscopy at St Vincent’s Hospital and Concord Hospital in Sydney.
 He then undertook further subspecialty training at the University College London Hospital, UK, one of London’s most prestigious teaching hospitals.
 He has performed over 1000 colonoscopies and is highly experienced in all facets of diagnostic and therapeutic colonoscopy.
 He performs procedures at St Vincent's Private Hospital, Darlinghurst, and the Alexandria Specialist Day Hospital.

-Why Dr Santosh Sanagapalli for your colonoscopy?
+Why A/Prof Santosh Sanagapalli for your colonoscopy?

 No wait